pybliometrics-dev/pybliometrics/README.rst

 .. code:: bash

-    pip install scopus
+    pip install pybliometrics

 or development version from GitHub repository:

 .. code:: bash

-    pip install git+git://github.com/scopus-api/scopus
+    pip install git+git://github.com/pybliometrics-dev/pybliometrics

 Citation
 ========
-If scopus helped you getting data for research, please cite our corresponding paper:
+If pybliometrics helped you getting data for research, please cite our corresponding paper:

 * Rose, Michael E. and John R. Kitchin (2019): "`scopus: Scriptable bibliometrics using a Python interface to Scopus <./meta/RoseJohn2019_scopus.pdf>`_", Max Planck Institute for Innovation and Competition Research Paper No. 19-03.

-Citing the paper helps the development of scopus, because it justifies funneling resources into the development.
+Citing the paper helps the development of pybliometrics, because it justifies funneling resources into the development.

 Change log
 ==========